neuralpain/oneclickwinrar/doc/README.txt

 FEATURES
 --------

-  - Install and license ANY version of WinRAR
+  - Install and license any version of WinRAR
   - Automatically downloads and installs the latest English WinRAR (64-bit) installer
-  - Supports downloading and installing WinRAR through modification of the script name
+  - Supports downloading specific versions of WinRAR
+  - Status updates via Windows toast notifications
   - Create custom licenses for your personal use
   - Remove WinRAR licenses (for whatever reason)

 [#] NOTE [#]

   `oneclickwinrar` will not overwrite existing licenses unless explicitly told to do so.